-- At times a situation may occur where a provisional accommodation is provided for a student.
-It is a conditional arrangement made on a case-by-case basis and is not an official approved accommodation. - This arrangement is not a substitute for a student with no documentation to get accommodations nor is it a replacement for a student whose documentation has been denied.
+At times a situation may occur where a provisional accommodation is provided for a student.
+It is a conditional arrangement made on a case-by-case basis and is not an official approved accommodation.

+This arrangement is not a substitute for a student with no documentation to get accommodations nor is it a replacement for a student whose documentation has been denied.

-FOR CONSIDERATION OF A PROVISIONAL ACCOMMODATION, THE FOLLOWING MUST OCCUR:
+FOR CONSIDERATION OF A PROVISIONAL ACCOMMODATION THE FOLLOWING MUST OCCUR:

-- Step 1: Documentation is provided, even if it may be insufficient information to meet TTUHSC-EP guidelines that presents a diagnosis and substantiates a need for accommodations.
-Documentation presented at least 2 weeks before an exam will be eligible for provisional accommodations. - Step 2: The Disability Director is in the process of reviewing documentation to determine the provision of accommodations. - Step 3: Appropriate documentation is in the process of being obtained, including any upcoming evaluation appointments. - Step 4: A request for a provisional accommodations is submitted.
+Step 1: The student must complete the online Accommodations Request Form and submit documentation, even if it may be insufficient information to meet TTUHSC El Paso guidelines that presents a diagnosis and substantiates a need for accommodations.
+Documentation presented at least 2 weeks before an exam may be eligible for provisional accommodations.

+Step 2: The Manager of Accessibility & Student Advocacy is in the process of reviewing documentation to determine the provision of accommodations.

+Step 3: Appropriate documentation is in the process of being obtained, including any upcoming evaluation appointments.

+Step 4: A request for a provisional accommodation is submitted.

-Complete documentation must be received within 4 weeks of receiving provisional accommodations or else they will be waived.
-If you have difficulty in meeting this deadline due to troubles making a testing appointment, you must contact the disability coordinator immediately.
+Complete documentation must be received within the semester in which provisional accommodations are given or else they will be waived.
+If you have difficulty in meeting this deadline due to troubles making a testing appointment, you must contact the Manager of Accessibility & Student Advocacy immediately.